Horn Lessons and Studio Class Syllabus

 - Kopprasch 1, 3, Long Tones, Low Range, Noodles, and Articulation

 - Harmonic Series and the Path; High Range, Accuracy, Lip Trills

 - Preparation for Thursday recital

-- Mock Audition: Prepare the above excerpts and the exposition of a solo
+- Mock Audition: Prepare the above excerpts and your jury solo

 - April 25: Make up lessons and studio if needed